 What to do: The historic center of the walled city of Pienza is a UNESCO World Heritage Site, so start there with your exploration.
 The Cathedral and other buildings situated just off the piazza date back to Pope Pius II.
 There’s also a small museum, and just off the piazza by the cathedral is one of our favorite gelato shops.
 You can buy pecorino cheese, olive oil, cured meat products, and wine throughout the town.

 Why we love it: We come here to eat and drink – some of our favorite restaurants and cafes are here.
 Our favorites include Latte di Luna (try the bruschetta and the pici pasta with cinghiale sauce), La Buca di Enea (try the mushroom pasta), and Bar Il Casello (try a glass of Brunello, sit outside, and enjoy the view of the surrounding valley).
-These restaurants are all small and reservations are recommended.
-Don’t forget that dining Italian style means later seatings than in the U.S., a slower paced service – no rush to turn tables, and leisurely meals that can stretch for hours.
+These restaurants are all small, and reservations are recommended.
+Don’t forget that dining Italian-style means later seatings than in the U.S., a slower-paced service – no rush to turn the tables, and leisurely meals that can stretch for hours.

 Where it is: In the Grosseto province in Tuscany.
 Population around 5,000.

 What to do: Visit the medieval and renaissance sites here, including the church of Santa Maria, the Palazzo Orsini, and the former Cathedral of Santi Pietro e Paolo (St. Peter and Paul).
 Marvel at the town’s walls and gates, along with the remains of a 14th-century aqueduct.
 There is a Jewish synagogue that dates back to the late 1500s, a time when there was a flourishing Jewish community, and some of the caves were used for services when the community felt they could no longer worship publicly.